 In the Stuxnet articles, the main topics were the explanations of the purpose of the virus, the attempts to uncover identity of its creators, and the implications of this type of attack on defence and cyber warfare.
-The Stuxnet articles are about a highly technical subject, and the actors reflect that.
-There are a large number of statements by experts explaining details of the virus's operation.
-The expert and technical character of this debate is further characterized by the almost full absence of any debate.
-The articles were mostly just reporting new information about Stuxnet, and a large part of most articles was devoted to explaining the technical details of its application.
+The Stuxnet articles are about a highly technical subject, and the actors in this reflect that: a large number of statements by experts explaining details of the virus's operation.
+The expert and technical character of this debate is further characterized by almost full absence of any debate.
+The articles were mostly straight reporting of new information about Stuxnet, and a large part of most articles was devoted to explaining technical details of its application.

-The use of argumentative strategies in the three debates also differs.
-Evaluative statements dominate the body scanner debate, reflecting the criticism of this security measure by civil rights groups.
-Advocative statements dominate the CCTV debate, as there was adovcacy from rights organizations, as well as government agencies and individuals for increased safeguards for privacy.
-The Stuxnet debate was dominated by definitive statements - as explained above, due to the expert and technical character of the debate.
-However, the Stuxnet debate also included some advocative statements, which called for the use of cyber-attacks instead of conventional attacks, and also argued for an increase in spending on cyber defences.
+The use of argumentative strategies in the three debates also differs: evaluative statements dominate the body scanner debate - reflecting the criticism of this security measure by civil rights groups; advocative statements dominate the CCTV debate, stemming from politicians or state institutions and advocating for increased safeguards for privacy, this reflects the strong consensus between rights organisations and the government on this topic.
+The Stuxnet debate was dominated by definitive statements - as explained above due to the expert and technical character of the debate.
+However, the Stuxnet debate also included some advocative statements advocating for use of cyber-attacks instead of conventional attacks, and advocating for an increase in spending on cyber defences.

-Overall, most definitive statements were by journalists, with the exception of Stuxnet articles, where the greatest number was by experts.
-The lack of debate in the Stuxnet articles explains why definitive statements have the highest percentage, 91%, of all three topics, compared to 1% and 82% of statements for CCTV and body scanners, respectively.
+Overall, most definitive statements were by journalists, with the exception of Stuxnet articles, where journalists were the greatest number was by experts.
+The lack of debate in the Stuxnet articles explains why definitive statements has the highest percentage, 91%, of all three topics, compared to 1% and 82% of statements for CCTV and body scanners, respectively.
 The intensity of debate correlates to the use of evaluative statements.

-In terms of the direction of the debate, the topic of privacy in the body scanner and CCTV debates was most often framed negatively by civil rights groups, criticising policy that threatens privacy and individual freedoms.
+In terms of direction of the debate, the topic of privacy in the body scanner and CCTV debates was most often framed negatively by the civil rights groups, criticising policy that threatens privacy and individual freedoms.
 The strongest debate, about body scanners, has the highest level of negative evaluative statements, and Stuxnet, with the least debate, has the lowest.